John Pennekamp Coral Reef State Park

-Once the right snokkel spot was found, we anchored.
-We went with the waves quite a bit when snorkeling.
-Underwater visibility was not optimal.
-It would have been much better in calm seas.
+Once a good snorkeling spot was found, we anchored.
+When snorkeling we went up and down with the waves.
+The visibility under water was not optimal.
+It would have been much better with a calm sea.

 Some of us were able to snorkel to the bronze statue “Christ of the Abyss”.
 At that time it was low tide and difficult to reach.
 The statue, created by the Italian artist Guido Galletti, is 3 meters high and is located just below the surface of the water.
 You can see it well as a snorkeler.
 The attendant on board told us that we should certainly not touch the statue.
 It is overgrown with poisonous red coral, which can cause burns.